WallStreetZenWallStreetZen

 1. Southern Copper (NYSE:SCCO)

-Southern Copper's dividend payout ratio of 94.1% indicates that its high dividend yield might not be sustainable for the long-term.
+Southern Copper's dividend payout ratio of 61.3% indicates that its dividend yield is sustainable for the long-term.

 2. Freeport Mcmoran (NYSE:FCX)

-Freeport Mcmoran (NYSE:FCX) has an annual dividend yield of 1.61%, which is -1 percentage points lower than the copper industry average of 2.5%.
+Freeport Mcmoran (NYSE:FCX) has an annual dividend yield of 1.17%, which is the same as the copper industry average of 1.18%.
 Freeport Mcmoran's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
 Freeport Mcmoran's dividend has not shown consistent growth over the last 10 years.

 3. Hudbay Minerals (NYSE:HBM)

-Hudbay Minerals (NYSE:HBM) has an annual dividend yield of 0.32%, which is -2 percentage points lower than the copper industry average of 2.5%.
-Hudbay Minerals's dividend payout is not stable, having dropped more than 10% two times in the last 10 years.
-Hudbay Minerals's dividend has not shown consistent growth over the last 10 years.
+Hudbay Minerals (NYSE:HBM) has an annual dividend yield of 0.24%, which is -1 percentage points lower than the copper industry average of 1.18%.
+Hudbay Minerals's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
+Hudbay Minerals's dividend has shown consistent growth over the last 10 years.

 Why are copper stocks up?